Indigenous History Month

 Available for streaming starting June 10

-A young Siksika woman prepares for one of the most dangerous horse races in the world - the Indian Relay.
+This intimate portrait explores the bonds of family as a young Siksika woman prepares for one of the most dangerous horse races in the world - the Indian Relay.

 Image